glmck13/AskPi/README.md

 2. a command processing engine
 3. a text-to-speech (TTS) utility

 Once the STT part is solved, the other components of the solution are relatively easy to address.
 Any scripting language can handle #2, while pico2wave/espeak/etc. are viable alternatives for TTS.
 The difficulty is in trying to implement a stand-alone STT service on the Pi that's halway decent.
 Moreover, a mechanism must be designed to detect when a user starts & stops speaking.

+Then it dawned on me...
+Mobile phones are one of the best STT appliances out there.
+Instead of trying to replicate an STT solution on the Pi, I could just leverage a mobile phone for this.
+Not an optimal solution, but not such a bad one either!
+Moreover, using the phone would allow me to create a richer user experice, as you'll see.

+So if I need a mobile phone, how is this any differnet from just using the vioce assitant that's already built into the phone?
+First of all, by hosting the processing engine locally, I can create a much more personal & customized experience.
+If I ask my assitant for sport scores, for example, it might play the scores for just my teams.
+Moreover, I can create customized vioce assistants for special events, like birthday parties, business meetings, etc.

+Enoungh background, let's talk about how to install and configure the solution.